SINGHSHEKHAWAT1651786/Blue-hawks/README.md

 It is a Frontend Project in which APIs key used and for designing advance CSS.

-Deploy this project on firebase, also live on the offical website of the blue hawks.
+Deploy this project on firebase.